AwesomesauceLabs/piglet-manual/index.md

 * Import and play glTF animations, in the Editor or at runtime
 * Animation of skins and blendshapes is fully supported
 * Editor imports create Mecanim (default) or Legacy clips, runtime imports create Legacy clips
-* A special "Static Pose" clip is automatically generated to reset the model to its default pose
+* A "Static Pose" clip is automatically generated to reset the model to its default pose
 * Full details provided in new manual sections and tutorial videos

 Minor features: